“The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is Your faithfulness.”

 *** For a complete list of various Bible translations, study guides and reference materials, music, toys, gifts and many more at very affordable prices, visitChristian Book Distributors.

-Prayer is the lifeblood of a Christian life, it sustains our walk with Jesus.
-While every Christian has his unique prayer lifestyle, prayers differ in quality from one another depending on the depth of our personal relationship with Jesus.
 However, without particularity, if we consistently soak into deeper experiences of a sincere prayerful life, the Holy Spirit not only empowers us in our prayers but in our whole Christian life.
-Through our earnest and unceasing prayers, we unleash tons of endless adoration, confessions, thanksgiving and supplications.
+Through our earnest and unceasing prayers, we unleash tons of endless adoration, confessions, thanksgiving, and supplications.

 While we tend to show our support in prayer for our friends and others, we shall also be cautious with the words that we speak.
-When comforting those who are going through trials and frustrations, it will be sensibly better to refrain from saying, “I will pray for you” if you really cannot or do not actually intend to do so.
+When comforting those who are going through trials and frustrations, it will be sensibly better to refrain from saying, “I will pray for you” if you really cannot or do not intend to do so.

 Saying those words of encouragement may lighten the conversation at the moment but it turns up that it’s an empty statement if it was just said without sincerity.
-You have failed not only your friend but above all, you have failed God by with-holding His power from administering in the life of your friend.
+You have failed not only your friend but above all, you have failed God by withholding His power from administering in the life of your friend.
 Remember that saying the right words with sincerity is like offering gold on a silver platter (Proverbs 25:11).

-The Intercessors then and now
+The Intercessors Then and Now

 In the Old Testament times, the Levitical or Aaronic priests are the mediators between God and man.
-Under the Mosaic Law, Aaron and his sons were ordained to perform the priestly duties in the holy tabernacle (Exodus 28:1-3).
+Under the Mosaic Law, Aaron and his sons were ordained to perform priestly duties in the holy Tabernacle (Exodus 28:1-3).
 They intercede for the people and are the only ones permitted to enter the holiest place.
-They assist in burning and offering sacrifices for the atonement of their own sins and for the sins of others.
+They assist in burning and offering sacrifices for the atonement of their own sins and the sins of others.
 Their priesthood is passed on exclusively within the tribe of the Levites.

 Under the New Testament, Jesus is the only high priest forever in the order of Melchizedek (Hebrews 7:17; Hebrews 4:14 and Psalm 110:4).
 His holy priesthood is fitted only for the righteous King.

-Jesus is our intercessor then, now and forever (Hebrews 7:25).
+Jesus is our intercessor then, now, and forever (Hebrews 7:25).
 He has been the offering once and for all, for the atonement of our sins.
 Jesus died and He has risen in resurrection for the salvation of mankind, our great priest, the only mediator between God and man (1 Timothy 2:5).
-He is the way, the truth and the life.
+He is the way, the truth, and the life.
 No one comes to the Father except through Him (John 14:6).

 Through His death and resurrection, He has clothed us with His robe of righteousness (Isaiah 61:10), and He has chosen our generation, a royal priesthood, a Holy nation, and His own special people (1 Peter 2:9).
 As Jesus’ followers today, we offer ourselves as a living sacrifice, holy and acceptable to God (Romans 12:1).

-Who must be praying for whom?
+Who Must be Praying for Whom?

 Praying for others is an important sacrificial ministry introduced to us by Jesus Himself (John 17:1-26).
 Invitations for intercessory prayer are often announced in churches, only to be ignored by many.
-Most, if not all members of the church shrug their shoulders in apology, taking it as an invitation intended exclusively for the so called “prayer warriors.”Is everyone not a prayer warrior?
+Most, if not all members of the church shrug their shoulders in apology, taking it as an invitation intended exclusively for the so-called “prayer warriors.”Is everyone not a prayer warrior?
 Anyone who from his heart believes that God does answer prayers would be an intercessor, an effective prayer warrior, if he wills.

 Following the steps of Jesus, we too are ordained to pray for all men.
 When it is written “for all men,” it means we need to pray universally not only for our friends and relatives but we must pray for our enemies too.
 We pray for those who curse and persecute us (Matthew 5:44).
 Would God hear our prayers of destruction for our enemies?
 Certainly not!
 God in all His goodness will rebuke such desire and prayer (Luke 9:53-56).

 We need to pray for and in submission to the authority of our community and church leaders whom God has appointed to lead us (Romans 13:1).
 God directs the hearts of them that He appoints (Proverbs 21:1).
-Let us pray for God’s wisdom to be upon them, that we may lead a quiet and a peaceful life.
-Our leaders need our prayers for enlightenment and direction.
-For it is written that a blind man cannot lead the blind (Luke 6:39, see also Matthew 15:14).
+Let us pray for God’s wisdom to be upon them, that we may lead a quiet and peaceful life.

 In His Divinity, He does not need our contribution to make what He thinks is appropriate to happen.
 Remember that apart from God; we cannot do anything (John 15:5).
 With or without us, God He can make things happen, according to His will from eternity (Isaiah 14:24).
-Similarly, in His gift of Salvation, man’s only contribution is sin.
-More so, some of us pray for others with the hope of fast-tracking God’s answers.
-Have we forgotten that God answers prayers in his own time (Isaiah 65:24)?
-Do we know better than Him as to when He has to answer our prayers?

 As we move around expectant hearts in prayer for others, a popular question of all times can’t be helped being prominent.
 Can (intercessory) prayers change the mind of God?
-Many will turn their lips mum on this simply because of not wanting to create chaos more than clarity.
+Many will turn their lips mum on this simply because of not want to create chaos more than clarity.
 Setting argument aside, let us try to seek answers from the scriptures and not from our own intelligence.

-Change is the result of an addition, alteration or deduction.
-God has been, is and will forever be perfectly complete in Himself without a need to change.
+Change is the result of an addition, alteration, or deduction.
+God has been, is, and will forever be perfectly complete in Himself without a need to change.
 If He was made perfect only after the change, then His perfection doesn’t validate His nature being God.
 God does not need change while there is a lot of changing in us waiting to be done.

 Lastly, God is sovereign and His thoughts are not our thoughts.
 Our ways are not His ways.
 His thoughts and ways are higher than our own (Isaiah 55:8-9).
 Being such, there will and will always be questions left unanswered within the intelligence of man.